Mbaums465/PG-Lore-Checker/README.md

 This script is based on the Death Report Analyzer but adapted for Lore XP tracking:
 - Tracks 4 categories instead of just one death table
 - Includes progress statistics by category
-- Shows location information for world items
+- Shows location information (NPC/zone) for all sources
+- Displays hints with interactive features (click for tooltip, double-click for full dialog)
 - Uses different parsing logic for the Lore wiki page structure
+- Filters out numeric-only entries from XP columns
 - Category-based filtering instead of just source filtering
+- Wider window (1000px) to accommodate hint column

 ## Credits
 - Based on the Project Gorgon Death Report Analyzer